dentarg/auth0-blog/_posts/2016-11-10-how-passwordless-authentication-works.markdown

 ## What is Passwordless Authentication?

 Passwordless authentication is a type of authentication where users do not need to login with passwords.
 This form of authentication totally makes passwords obsolete.
-With this form of authentication, users are presented with the options of either logging in simply via a magic link or using a token that is delivered via emails or text messages.
+With this form of authentication, users are presented with the options of either logging in simply via a magic link, fingerprint, or using a token that is delivered via emails or text messages.

 ## How did Passwordless Authentication come about?